HEnquist/camilladsp/README.md

 ### Dither
 The "Dither" filter should only be added at the very end of the pipeline for each channel, and adds noise shaped dither to the output.
 This is intended for 16-bit output, but can be used also for higher bit depth if desired.
 There are several types, and the parameter "bits" sets the target bit depth.
-This should match the bit depth of the playback device.
+For the best result this should match the bit depth of the playback device.
+Setting it to a higher value is not useful since then the applied dither will be rounded off.
+On the other hand, setting it to a much lower value, for example 5 or 6 bits, makes the noise very audible and can be useful for comparing the different types.

 Example:
 ```
   dither_fancy:
     type: Dither